David L. Paulsen: Career

-Paulsen joined the philosophy department at BYU around 1972 and specialized in Kierkegaard, William James and the philosophy of religion.
-In addition to holding the Richard L. Evans Chair, he has also been an Eliza R. Snow Fellow at BYU.
-Many of his students have gone on to be important figures in the academic study of Mormonism, including prominently Blake Ostler.
+Paulsen joined the philosophy department at BYU around 1972 and specialized in Kierkegaard, William James, and the philosophy of religion.
+In addition to holding the Richard L. Evans Chair, he was also an Eliza R. Snow Fellow.
+Many of his students went on to become important figures in the academic study of Mormonism, including Blake Ostler.

-Paulsen was a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), in which he served as a Bishop and counselor in a stake presidency.
+Paulsen was a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), in which he served as a bishop and counselor for a stake presidency.

-Paulsen gave several lectures related to Mormon Studies, including the 2006 Eugene England Memorial Lecture at Utah Valley University and presentations at conferences of the Foundation for Apologetic Information and Research (FAIR).
-He presented on "The Divine Feminine" at the 2009 BYU Women's Research Institute Colloquia.
-Paulsen was also the coordinator for the Society of Christian Philosophers inaugural inter-mountain meeting at BYU in 1992.
+Paulsen gave lectures related to Mormon studies, including the 2006 Eugene England Memorial Lecture at Utah Valley University, as well as presentations at conferences of the Foundation for Apologetic Information and Research (FAIR).
+He presented on "the Divine Feminine" at the 2009 BYU Women's Research Institute Colloquia.
+Paulsen was also the coordinator for the Society of Christian Philosophers' inaugural inter-mountain meeting at BYU in 1992.

-In 2012 just after his retirement a collection of essays entitled Mormonism at the Crossroads of Philosophy and Theology: Essays in Honor of David L. Paulsen was published, edited by Jacob T. Baker.
+In 2012, just after his retirement, a collection of essays entitled Mormonism at the Crossroads of Philosophy and Theology: Essays in Honor of David L. Paulsen was published, having been edited by Jacob T. Baker.